EE offers Pay As You Go packs from £5 per month. You’ll also get data rollover & up to 3GB extra data with Free Boosts.

 Keeping Your Phone Number

 If you’re switching from another mobile network to EE’s Pay As You Go service, it’s a straightforward process to keep your current phone number.
-This will save you the hassle of having to telling everyone a brand new phone number.
+This can save you the hassle of having to telling everyone a brand new phone number.

 Once you’ve received the new SIM card from EE, you can head over to this online form.
 In the form, you’ll be able to submit your PAC Code to EE.
 Your phone number transfer will then be scheduled, normally for the next working day.